outdreamer/build-a-cure-1/docs/objects/schema.md

   - modularity: is it dependent on other objects, can it be swapped out & replaced seamlessly or does it have other dependencies making replacing it a complex calculation
   - delegation/trust: what can be delegated safely to this object

+  - automation
+    - resource investment (cost/time/security of sending data in a certain format or with a certain procedure)
+    - understanding of host space (are the rules clear enough that we can safely automate with little expectation of variance injection)

   - equivalence definition

     - equivalent